+Implementing the Programs.
 By January 2002, the Department of Defense had obligated nearly \$3 billion for CTR projects and had spent nearly \$2.4 billion implementing those efforts.
-Early CTR projects focused on transportation of nuclear warheads; the United States provided secure rail cars, storage containers, and kevlar blankets to protect nuclear warheads moving to storage areas inside Russia.
+Early projects focused on transportation of nuclear warheads; the United States provided secure rail cars, storage containers, and kevlar blankets to protect nuclear warheads moving to storage areas inside Russia.
 The United States is also helping Russia with nuclear weapons control and accounting systems at storage facilities.
 CTR projects have also helped Belarus, Ukraine, and Kazakhstan eliminate Soviet-era strategic nuclear weapons and facilities on their territories.
-Russia will also receive CTR funds to help it dismantle nuclear weapons slated for elimination under START II.
-In addition, in FY1999, DOD requested funds to begin helping Russia with a warhead dismantling project.
+In FY1999, DOD requested funds to begin helping Russia with a warhead dismantling project.
 The two sides are also building a storage facility at Mayak for plutonium removed from Russia's nuclear weapons.
 The facility's design has been completed and construction is underway.
 However delays have occurred because Russia has been unable to fund its portion of the project and the two sides have been unable to agree on transparency measures that will ensure that materials stored in the facility are not removed and returned to nuclear weapons uses.